mongodb/specifications/source/crud/crud.rst

     /**
      * Finds the distinct values for a specified field across a single collection.
      *
+     * Note: the results are backed by the "values" array in the distinct command's result
+     * document.
+This differs from aggregate and find, where results are backed by a cursor.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/distinct/
      */
     distinct(fieldName: string, filter: Document, options: Optional<DistinctOptions>): Iterable<any>;